Techie03/My-GitHub-Portfolio/README.md

 I am an **AI & ML Engineer** focused on building practical AI systems that solve real-world problems.

-Currently pursuing my **MS in Data Science at the University of North Texas**, I work across **machine learning, GenAI, RAG, NLP, data engineering, and agentic AI workflows**.
+I recently graduated with an **MS in Data Science from the University of North Texas**, and I work across **machine learning, GenAI, RAG, NLP, data engineering, and agentic AI workflows**.

 My goal is to build systems that are not just demos, but reliable tools that support real users, automate workflows, and improve business decisions.